 Genomic DNA of 649 Russian controls was isolated from leukocytes in venous blood by proteinase K (Serva) digestion followed by phenol/chloroform extraction and ethanol precipitation.
 Genotyping of 16 replication SNPs (rs12047209, rs2694093, rs13032068, rs558129, rs2910756, rs17055965, rs7861665, rs1815739, rs5443, rs10859809, rs10220831, rs4777189, rs4288991, rs8065364, rs3745349, rs6548153) was carried out with TaqMan probes at iQ5 PCR Thermal Cycler (Bio-Rad).
 PCR was performed in 25 μl reaction volumes containing 20–100 ng of genomic DNA, 65 mMTris-HCl (рН 8.9), 23 mM ammonium sulphate, 3 mM MgCl2, 0.05% Tween 20, 0.2 mMdNTP, 0.3 μM of each primer, 0.1 μM of each probe and 1.0 U of Taq polymerase.
 PCR thermal cycling conditions were as follows: denaturation for 2 min at 95°С followed by 49 cycles each for 8 s at 95°С and 40 s at 58°С. dNTP, TaqMan probes, oligonucleotide primers and Taq polymerase were synthesized by the Institute of Chemical Biology and Fundamental Medicine (Siberian Branch, Russian Academy of Sciences).

-Study of athletes from Ethiopia
+Study of Athletes from Ethiopia

 The Ethiopian sample set is comprised of 75 elite Ethiopian endurance athletes and 198 controls (89 Arsi controls and 109 controls from the general population).
 75 athletes (participating in 5km, 10km or Marathon) were from the Ethiopian junior- and senior-level national teams.
 These athletes had finished in a top-3 position in national trails and met the International Association of Athletics Federations "A" standard for entry6.
 They had represented Ethiopia in international competitions, including World Championships and/or Olympic Games.
 They are considered as elite athletes.
 Given greater representation of Arsi population in Ethiopian endurance athletes 7, an additional 89 Arsi controls were recruited along with another 109 controls representing the general Ethiopian population to best geographically match athletes to controls.
 Written informed consents were obtained from all participants and ethical approvals were obtained from the Oxford Tropical Research Ethics Committee, the University of Glasgow Ethics Committee for Non-Clinical Research Involving Human Subjects, and a committee from the Ethiopian Athletics Federation.